dotnet/cli/Documentation/specs/runtime-configuration-file.md

 Each property under `targets` describes a "target", which is a collection of libraries required by the application when run or compiled in a certain framework and platform context.
 A target **must** specify a Framework name, and **may** specify a Runtime Identifier.
 Targets without Runtime Identifiers represent the dependencies and assets used for compiling the application for a particular framework.
 Targets with Runtime Identifiers represent the dependencies and assets used for running the application under a particular framework and on the platform defined by the Runtime Identifier.
 In the example above, the `.NETStandardApp,Version=v1.5` target lists the dependencies and assets used to compile the application for `dnxcore50`, and the `.NETStandardApp,Version=v1.5/osx.10.10-x64` target lists the dependencies and assets used to run the application on `dnxcore50` on a 64-bit Mac OS X 10.10 machine.

 There will always be two targets in the `[appname].runtimeconfig.json` file: A compilation target, and a runtime target.
 The compilation target will be named with the framework name used for the compilation (`.NETStandardApp,Version=v1.5` in the example above).
 The runtime target will be named with the framework name and runtime identifier used to execute the application (`.NETStandardApp,Version=v1.5/osx.10.10-x64` in the example above).
-However, the runtime target will also be identified by name in the `runtimeOptions` section, so that `apphost` need not parse and understand target names.
+However, the runtime target will also be identified by name in the `runtimeOptions` section, so that the host does not need to parse and understand target names.

 The content of each target property in the JSON is a JSON object.
 Each property of that JSON object represents a single dependency required by the application when compiled for/run on that target.
 The name of the property contains the ID and Version of the dependency in the form `[Id]/[Version]`.
 The content of the property is another JSON object containing metadata about the dependency.